 Looking for a quick and easy chicken haleem recipe?
 Well, you’re in the right place!
 If you know me, you know I love to keep things fast, simple, and clean in the kitchen.

-This recipe hack will be your new favorite way to whip up this otherwise complex dish on weeknights because it comes together in under an hour without sacrificing flavor!
+This recipe hack will become your new favorite way to prepare an otherwise complex dish on weeknights because it comes together in under an hour without sacrificing flavor.
 Plus, it’s meal prep friendly too!

-Chicken stock: I batch-make yakhni/broth and usually have some ready in the freezer.
-You can get store-bought stock but adjust the salt or get the low-sodium.
+Chicken stock: Using stock is what saves time and effort in this recipe.
+I batch-make yakhni/broth and usually have some ready in the freezer.
+You can use store-bought stock, but adjust the salt accordingly, as store-bought varieties tend to be high in sodium.
+Or you can opt for low-sodium stock.

-Rolled oats: Rolled oats are best because they don’t take very long to cook yet give a good texture to the haleem.
-Many recipes call for rice but we are keeping it low-carb.
+Rolled oats: Rolled oats are best because they don’t take very long to cook, yet give a good texture to the haleem.

 Toor dal (split yellow pigeon pea lentil): Also known as Arhar daal.
 Again, a quicker lentil to cook.
 It does need to be presoaked overnight or at least an hour before cooking.
 Make sure to wash the lentils thoroughly before adding them to the stock.

-Boiled chicken: I have some on hand from when I make yakhni.
+Boiled chicken: I often have some on hand from when I make yakhni.
+I use it to make Club Sandwiches, and sometimes I’ll freeze it to use later.

 How to make chicken haleem